John Kerry says Trump's handling of global challenges is 'unacceptable' | DW | 14.02.2020

 Kerry said that Trump had been ducking both the local and global challenges of climate change.

 "To have a president who wants to put his head in the sand and pretend it's not happening is a moment of enormous irresponsibility," he said.
-"President Trump is lying when he says it is a lie [climate change]."
+"President Trump is lying when he says it [climate change] is a lie."

 Kerry said Trump's denials of the world's climate problems were purely for political and ideological reasons, and called on the president to organize an emergency G20 climate meeting.